ObsidianLabs/Black-IDE/README.md

 Click *Deploy* (docker whale) button on the toolbox to open the contract deployment popup.
 Users may proceed deployment by filling out necessary parameters:

-- Compiled Contract: The [compiled contract](https://docs.soliditylang.org/en/latest/using-the-compiler.html#output-description) to be deployed, in `.json` format.
+- Compiled Contract: The [compiled contract](https://docs.soliditylang.org/en/latest/using-the-compiler.html#output-description) to be deployed in `.json` format.
 There might be multiple contracts in single project, choose the proper contract from the drop-down list.
 Here, we'll be deploying `GLDToken.json` this time;
 - Constructor Parameters: Required parameters to construct functions.
 Ethereum Studio automatically generates parameter form from data structures predefined in the contract, so that users only need to fill the form.
 Here, click on the initialSupply column and type in 1000;
 - Signer: Keypair to sign the deployment transaction.
 This must be a keypair stored in Keypair Manager.
-Here, we pick `my-key-pair-1` from the drop-down list;
+Here, we pick `my-keypair-1` from the drop-down list;
 - Gas Limit, Gas Price: Transaction fees for this deployment transaction.
-You may leave it blank for Ethereum Studio to estimate on its own or manually override it with your numbers.
+Users may leave them blank for Ethereum Studio to estimate on its own or manually override them with your own estimates.

 Users may also trigger deployment of a specfic `.json` output by a right click on the file, and select *Deploy* from the drop-down menu.